 Africa was the main source of animal supplies, from where hippos, lions, elephants, giraffes, rhinos and leopards were imported.
-Tigers were brought from India; interestingly, researchLion kings: Capturing the beasts for the Colosseum, 'Guardian', 19 June 2002" data-footid="1">1 indicates that tigers were not only caught in India, but also in Armenia.
+Tigers were brought from India; interestingly, research1 indicates that tigers were not only caught in India but also in Armenia.
 From there they were transported by sea.
 Bears, deer, wild boars were transported from northern and central Europe.

-Pliny the Elder also gives a way to tame an anima, “unworthy” of the majesty of a lion.
-A shepherd from Getulia, quite by accident, imposed a big tomcat over its head, what effectively calmed the beast.
+Pliny the Elder also gives a way to tame an animal, “unworthy” of the majesty of a lion.
+A shepherd from Getulia, quite by accident, imposed a big tomcat over its head, which effectively calmed the beast.
 This method was quickly transferred to the arena.
-As Pliny himself notes: “Apparently all its [lion] strength is in sight”.
+As Pliny, himself notes: “Apparently all its [lion] strength is in sight”.

 Hunters, hunting for tigers, avoided direct confrontation and usually caught a wild cat when it was young.
 A trick was used to steal little tigers from the den.
 The hunter on horseback headed for the ship, knowing that the mother would certainly follow her young.
 As soon as the tigress approached the horseman, he released the cubs, which the mother then carried back to the den.
 When the tigress caught up with the hunter again, he released the second tiger.
 In this way, the hunter reached a safe place or ship and was able to deliver to the amphitheatres the young tiger.
 Another way to distract the pursuing tigress was to drop the mirror; the female watched her reflection, thinking that it was her young.